Environment Scaling for Interactive Agentic Experience Collection: A Survey: Stage 3: Feedback

 \subsection{Granularity Scaling}

 Granularity scaling refers to increasing the level of detail in feedback as well as enriching the forms of feedback provided.
-In earlier stages, evaluative feedback typically consisted of binary signals \citep{NIPS2017_d5e2c0ad, ibarz2018rewardlearninghumanpreferences} or a single scalar score \citep{stiennon2022learningsummarizehumanfeedback, ouyang2022traininglanguagemodelsfollow}.
-At finer granularities, the evaluative feedback on agents' performances is broken down into structured components, such as a set of scores across multiple criteria, offering more informative guidance~\citep{huang2025adactrl}.
-Building on this idea, some works use manually designed, multi-faceted rewards to improve correctness and format \citep{qian2025toolrl, song2025r1}.
-The Rubrics as Rewards (RaR) framework \citep{gunjal2025rubricsrewardsreinforcementlearning,huang2025reinforcement,zhou2025breaking,zhang2025chasingtail,viswanathan2025checklist} further decomposes task requirements into tangible, human-interpretable criteria.
+In earlier stages, evaluative feedback typically consisted of binary signals \citep{NIPS2017_d5e2c0ad, ibarz2018rewardlearninghumanpreferences} or a single numeric score \citep{stiennon2022learningsummarizehumanfeedback, ouyang2022traininglanguagemodelsfollow}.
+At finer granularities, the evaluative feedback on agents' performances is broken down into structured components, such as a set of scores across multiple criteria like correctness and format, offering more informative guidance~\citep{huang2025adactrl,qian2025toolrl, song2025r1}.
+The \textit{Rubrics as Rewards} framework~\citep{gunjal2025rubricsrewardsreinforcementlearning,huang2025reinforcement,zhou2025breaking,zhang2025chasingtail,viswanathan2025checklist} further decomposes task requirements into tangible, human-interpretable criteria.
 By designing rewards as checklist-style, instance-specific rubrics, it provides a middle ground between binary correctness signals and broad preference rankings.

+\paragraph{\emojienvisage~Future Frontiers} Despite rubrics at finer granularity providing more detailed information than a simple overall numeric evaluation, their predefined nature by humans and reliance on internal, maybe outdated parametric knowledge will lead agents to exploit internal patterns rather than explore external knowledge~\citep{shao2025drtulu}.
+Future work should allow rubrics to co-evolve with the expanding boundaries of knowledge.